jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 2.	- The 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries and a XSL - Formatting Objects Processor (FO Processor)
-	- The 'dita-output/out' folder contains the resulting PDF output from step 2
+	- The 'dita-output/pdf' folder contains the resulting PDF output from step 2
 	- I used Apache FOP 1.1 for the FO Processor and DITA-OT 1.8.5

-How DITA-OT Plugins work:
+How DITA-OT PDF Plugins work:

 1. 	- Plugins are placed in the DITA-OT plugins directory.
 You can see the plugin I built in this directory named 'info.debrief'.
 	- When ready a plugin must be integrated into DITA-OT using Apache Ant.
 On the command line it would be -> ant -f integrator.xml